-The diverse observational needs of the CANON program create an extremely demanding set of metrics for in situ sensing of small organisms in the water column.
+The diverse observational needs of CANON and other MBARI water-column observing programs create an extremely demanding set of metrics for in situ sensing of small organisms in the water column.
 PI interests span from picoplankton that are a fraction of a micrometer in size, to zooplankton that may be millimeters or even centimeters in length.
 Densities range from tens or hundreds of thousands per milliliter, to a few per liter.
 Consequently the observational needs span scales of 105 in size and 108 in number density.
 Further, organisms at the various scales are characterized by different characteristics.
 At the smallest size, feeding is limited by diffusion, and organisms are all approximately spherical.
 These particles are characterized by other optical characteristics such as fluorescence and color.
 Larger organisms have diverse survival strategies, and have equally diverse morphologies.
 Consequently, observational strategies are not constant across size scales.

-A central goal of this project is to develop particle characterization capabilities that better complement the tremendous specificity of genomic sensors.
+A central goal of this project is to develop particle characterization capabilities that better complement the tremendous specificity of genomic analysis and sensors.
 Ideally we would be able to relate genomic observations to specific size distributions and organism characteristics.
 Not only would this enable better in situ water sampling programs, but it might also be extremely useful on shore, for screening of acquired water samples to prioritize scarce laboratory analytical resources.

 Activities in this project include: